 - All program requirements must be completed within five (5) years of first enrollment of the nursing program.
 Due to curriculum changes, a student not progressing in the program in a continuous manner may be required to complete additional courses.

-Admission to and graduation from the Berry College School of Nursing does not guarantee eligibility for licensure (see Board of Nursing Policies).
-Prior to School of Nursing approval for the candidate’s licensure (NCLEX) application, an exit interview with the School of Nursing is required.
+Admission to and graduation from the Berry College Division of Nursing does not guarantee eligibility for licensure (see Board of Nursing Policies).
+Prior to Division of Nursing approval for the candidate's licensure (NCLEX) application, an exit interview with the Division of Nursing is required.
 Additionally, all student financial accounts must have a zero balance.